kkga/kkga/src/pages/work/webflow.md

 ---
 title: Webflow
 description: Selected projects at Webflow 2015-2021
-layout: post
 date: 2021-08-08
-permalink: webflow/
+tags:
-tags: work
+  - work
+layout: ../../layouts/PageLayout.astro
 ---

 [Webflow](https://webflow.com) is a "no-code" web platform.
 I joined the team in its early days as one of the first two designers.

 Starting from 2015 and until 2021, I've worked on a variety of designer-focused products ranging from layout systems and animation tools to marketing pages and iconography in my early days.

 This is a collection of various projects I've worked on during these years.
 Latest and some of the most impactful stuff is still unreleased and, sadly, can not be shown.

 ---